Tom Groggin Station

 The last town before the ascent up to Scammells Spur is Khancoban, a small service town that was originally built as a base for the Snowy Hydro Scheme back in the 1950s.

 The climb up to Murray 1 Power Stations soon reveals the majesty of the place and natural beauty of the High Country.
 Climbing further up Scammells Lookout at 1,100m, the cloud and mist and mist builds and visibility is soon down to about 10 metres.
 The drive over the top features beautiful winding roads through the pristine Eucalypt forests whose heady Eucalyptus scent soon fills the car, even in the colder months.

 Visibility is soon restored as we descend below the cloud towards Geehi Plains and then onto Tom Groggin Station, which we make just on last light.
 The best thing about arriving as darkness envelopes the valley is that morning will reveal the mountain landscape and Tom Groggins setting.

 With an open-fire and cuppa on offer, there are few things better than reflecting on the day's adventure.
 The overwhelming feeling for me is always towards those that opened up this country before any surveyed roads as well as those who came from post-war Europe to build the Snowy Scheme.
 Simply mind-boggling how they tolerated the conditions in more rudimentary structures and vehicles we enjoy today.

-Weather wise, the next morning certainly did not disappoint as we woke to cloudy skies with the rain of yesterday gone.
-The majesty of the mountains were slowly being revealed.
+Weather-wise, the next morning certainly did not disappoint as we woke to cloudy skies with the rain of yesterday gone.
+The majesty of the mountains was slowly being revealed.